Hey, I just got back from my little kid’s Christmas concert.

 If you are unable to watch or listen to the interview, check out the transcript below.

 Rick: Hey!
 This is Rick Kaselj from exercisesforinjuries.com.
-Today I have another interview for you and it’s with a longtime friend from the Vancouver area and we’re going to talk about balance training.
-And I will get Chapmann to introduce himself and give a little bit of a background on who Chapmann is and we’ll get into the interview.
+Today I have another interview for you and it’s with a longtime friend from the Vancouver area.
+We’re going to talk about balance training.
+And I will get Chapmann to introduce himself.
+And give a little bit of a background on who Chapmann is and we’ll get into the interview.

 Chapmann: Thank you very much, Rick, for this opportunity.
 I am a kinesiology grad from Simon Fraser University.
 I have been in the fitness industry since 1996.
 Mainly I spent a lot of time in the private member clubs.
 I had started off in corporate health and fitness originally and mainly did a lot of my time in private member clubs, namely the Shaughnessy Gulf Country Club and now most recently the Point Grey Golf & Country Club.